MichaelSheely/sampling-simulations/README.md

 the set of gBikes.

 We may note that this question is isomorphic to asking the following question:
-  - If uniformly sampling $n$ objects with replacement, what is the expected value of the number of trials before all $n$ objects will be sampled?
+  - If uniformly sampling `n` objects with replacement, what is the expected value of the number of trials before all `n` objects will be sampled?

 We may approach this question from both an analytic and computational approach.